UPDATED APRIL 11, 2022

 Priority Right Application launch schedule

-(AuDA has divided priority applicants in two categories based on when their 3rd-level .au domain was registered.
+AuDA, the Australian Registry, has divided priority applicants in two categories based on when their 3rd-level .au domain was registered.

 - Priority category 1 names have a creation date on or before February 4, 2018 at 23:59:59 (UTC)